danjones1986/site/docs/_posts/2021-03-14-manipulating-pipelines-with-templates-and-expressions.md

 The `extends` syntax is used at the top of the pipeline, with any `steps`, `jobs` or `stages` being passed in as parameters, so the template will have access to the entire set of pipeline tasks.

-Extension templates can be stored in another repository and shared with other pipelines, which is great for company policy templates, you can even use Azure DevOps environments approvals and checks section to enforce that a deployment must implement a given template or it won't be able to execute.
+Extension templates can be stored in another repository and shared with other pipelines, which is great for company policy templates.

 If you moved our templates file in to a repository called `automation`, we could then implement it by using a repository resource similar to the one below.